texfaq/texfaq.github.io/FAQ-adobetypen.md

 the anti-aliasing techniques common in TeX-ware.
 Choose a different set of PostScript graphical operators, and you can make pleasing Type&nbsp;3 fonts that don't ''annoy'' Reader.
-For example, you may not change colour within a Type&nbsp;1 font glyph, but there's no such restriction on a Type&nbsp;3 font, which opens opportunities for some startling effects.
+For example, you may not change color within a Type&nbsp;1 font glyph, but there's no such restriction on a Type&nbsp;3 font, which opens opportunities for some startling effects.